numpy/numpy/doc/source/reference/ufuncs.rst

 :exc:`ValueError`.
 The reduce-like methods all take an *axis* keyword, a *dtype* keyword, and an *out* keyword, and the arrays must all have dimension >= 1.
-The *axis* keyword specifies the axis of the array over which the reduction will take place and may be negative, in which case it counts from the last to the first axis.
+The *axis* keyword specifies the axis of the array over which the reduction will take place (with negative values counting backwards).
 Generally, it is an integer, though for :meth:`ufunc.reduce`, it can also be a tuple of `int` to reduce over several axes at once, or `None`, to reduce over all axes.
 The *dtype* keyword allows you to manage a very common problem that arises when naively using :meth:`ufunc.reduce`.
 Sometimes you may have an array of a certain data type and wish to add up all of its